carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 implements `Inner1` or `Inner2`, it could use that as the default in the impl of `Outer`.

-TODO This is a generalization of the TypeImplements thing above.
-TODO: move this above so we can make TypeImplements an optional convenience.
+TODO This is related to `TypeImplements` above.

+TODO: Can we implement `TypeImplements` in terms of this?
+If so we could make `TypeImplements` an optional convenience.

 ## Index of examples